Brú Pension Fund Loan policy

 11.1

-The loan policy will be published on the fund's website www.lifbru.is
+The loan policy is published on the fund's website www.lifbru.is